-- 2.1 Demonstrate the consistency of the proposal with the character of existing development in terms of the locality, street frontage, scale, building envelopes and future built form controls, aesthetics, energy and water efficiency and safety. - 2.2 Demonstrate the consistency of the proposed subdivision design and layout with the Coastal Design Guidelines for NSW, NSW Coastal Policy 1997 and SEPP 71 Coastal Protection. - 2.3 Identify the type of subdivision proposed across the site ie. community, Torrens, strata. - 2.4 Provide details of potential building envelope, built form and design quality controls and the means for implementing them. - 2.5 Outline the long-term management and maintenance of any areas of bushfire management.
+- 2.1 Demonstrate the consistency of the proposal with the character of existing development in terms of the locality, street frontage, scale, building envelopes and future built form controls, aesthetics, energy and water efficiency and safety. - 2.2 Demonstrate the consistency of the proposed subdivision design and layout with the Coastal Design Guidelines for NSW, NSW Coastal Policy 1997 and SEPP 71 - Coastal Protection. - 2.3 Identify the type of subdivision proposed across the site ie. community, torrens, strata. - 2.4 Provide details of potential building envelope, built form and design quality controls and the means for implementing them. - 2.5 Provide details of any staging that demonstrates the lots will be released in an orderly and coordinated manner. - 2.6 Outline the long-term management and maintenance of any areas of open space or conservation including ownership and control, management and maintenance funding, public access, revegetation and rehabilitation works and bushfire management. - 2.7 Suitable consultation should be conducted with adjacent landowners (Marsim site) to ensure adequate connectivity with the adjoining proposed residential subdivision (which is also a Part 3A Major Project application MP 05_0199).